jake-hxf3/jake_hex_HW1/README.md

-This is a group assignment used to practice.
 # Homework 1
-An assignment project to practice *gitHub* and markdown
+An assignment group project to practice *gitHub* and markdown

 ## Installation
 Download this repo and extract